Non-membranous organelles and membranous organelles in the cytoplasm

 The cytoplasm

-The cytoplasm contains a network of filaments and microtubules called the cytoskeleton which acquires the cell support for helping it in maintaining its shape and form, it works as a passage to transport different substances from one place to another inside the cell.
+The cytoplasm contains a network of filaments and microtubules called the cytoskeleton which acquires the cell support for helping it maintain its shape and form, it works as a passage to transport different substances from one place to another inside the cell.

 Non-membranous organelles are not surrounded by membranes such as Ribosomes and centrosomes, Membranous organelles are surrounded by a membrane such as the Endoplasmic reticulum, Golgi body, Lysosomes, Mitochondria, Vacuoles, and plastids.